Permissions Required for AWS Accounts

 ec2:DescribeVpnConnections

-For Overview of assets and security controls, Network policy and Risks: Permission to retrieve VPN connections information.
+CNS For Overview of assets and security controls, Network policy and Risks: Permission to retrieve VPN connections information.
+For ASMS VPN support in network map & Traffic Simulation Query.

 Read